rogerconsul/PaymentsAnalystRogerC/readme.md

 # Transaction Analysis

 This project analyzes a given dataset of transaction records to identify potentially fraudulent transactions.
 The analysis is based on several rules, such as the transaction amount, user's historical data, and chargebacks.
+It is a requirement for the Payments Analyst - Selection Process

 ## Requirements